runeh/mockumental/README.md

 ## Todo:

+Core

 - isStatic and isDynamic stuff: so `.json.js` should run the js to create the json.
-- Web Fancyness
-- HTTP log
-- Use chalk for colors and stuff.
-Harder.
-- "quit" and "show" routes in cli?
 - Care about accept types?
 Sounds like too much work for too little utility?
-- Docs
 - handler.proxy
 - handler.proxyonce (means statefulness somewhere)
   - Could be generic '.cache.' which'll just persist whatever, regardless if it came from proxy or file or script.
 Can be valuable for script as well I guess?
 Cache on handler or path?
 Path is better presumably
 - handler.500ms.json
+- sorting is wonky for alpha route names?
+- Support explicit hid in handler names

+CLI

+- Use chalk for colors and stuff.
+Harder.
+- "quit" and "show" routes in cli?
+- Remove selected prop in inquire.
+- cli for selecting a hid via http?

+Webui

+- Web Fancyness
+- HTTP log

+Other

+- Docs
 - tests
 - Hosts?
 - parse status code thingy `200.json`;
 - util/writeMockToRes: set headers and stuff
-- sorting is wonky for alpha route names?
 - Can we trigger repaint of the cli when web UI changes?
 With the RX stuff I guess?
 Would be neat.
 - Ditto sync other way.
 Would need fancier ui, with sse or whatever Would need that anyway for request log / inspection
 - tabelize the markup in web ui?
-- Remove selected prop in inquire.
 - Less classy express thingy
-- Support explicit hid in handler names
-- cli for selecting a hid via http?

 ## Notes

 ```
 const {